 4. You can get qualified quickly

 In order to pursue a career such as a veterinary nurse, you need the right qualifications.
 Pursuing a career in this field takes some rigorous study.
-At the same time, you can earn your qualifications fairly quickly if you have met the prerequisite and can apply yourself.
-In some schools, including ours, you can obtain a certificate in veterinary nursing in as little as one year.
+At the same time, you can earn your qualifications reasonably quickly.
+For example, if you would like to become a qualified veterinary nurse and meet the prerequisite for the qualification ACM40418 Certificate IV In Veterinary Nursing, you can complete the course in as little as 1 year.
 If you want to study online, it will take a little longer.
-However, many careers require you to spend three or more years earning a degree or certification.
-Animal care gives you the opportunity to start working as a professional more quickly than many other fields.

 5. The satisfaction of helping people

-As you help animals, you’re also providing a valuable service to humans.
-People are extremely fond of their pets and other animal companions.
-When you work as a veterinary assistant or veterinary nurse, for example, you’ll be helping to treat animals for various ailments.
-You may advise owners on the optimal diets to keep their beloved pets healthy.
-In some cases, the care you provide may save the lives of animals.
+In many cases, the care and advice you provide will improve and save the lives of animals.
 The comfort you provide animals and their owners is a source of pride and satisfaction that you won’t find in many other careers.

 6. You’ll keep learning and growing

 As a professional who works with animals, there’s no end to what you can learn.
-The medical sciences, including veterinary nursing, are always advancing.
+The medical sciences, including veterinary nursing, are constantly advancing.
 You’ll learn a great deal in your training and even more once you begin your career.
 However, it doesn’t stop there.
-As you apply your knowledge, you ‘ll gain experience and learn from those more experienced.
-You’ll also have a chance to keep up with the latest advances, such as new drugs and procedures to keep animals healthy.
-This is a career where you’ll never stop learning and honing your skills.
+As you apply your knowledge, you will gain experience and learn from more experienced people.
+You will also have a chance to keep up with the latest advances, such as new drugs and procedures to keep animals healthy.
+This is a career where you will never stop learning and honing your skills.

 7. You have many career options